 Which countries are evacuating citizens from Lebanon?

-Most Western countries have urged their citizens to leave Lebanon as Israel launched a ground invasion on Tuesday, escalating the risk of a wider war.
+Most Western countries have urged their citizens to leave Lebanon as Israel launched a ground incursion on Tuesday, escalating the risk of a wider war.

 Israel’s ground incursion of southern Lebanon has raised fears of an all-out war in the Middle East, forcing many countries to announce plans to evacuate their nationals from the country.